krakphp/mw/doc/api.rst

 Invoke Functions
 ~~~~~~~~~~~~~~~~

+**WARNING: These features have been removed on the v0.3 branch due to backwards compatability issues.**

 Closure pimpleAwareInvoke(Pimple\\Container $c, $invoke = 'call_user_func')
     invokes middleware while checking if the mw is a service defined in the pimple container